cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Synonyms: boast
 | Usage: They were bragging about how easy it had been.
 |
-| lewd
-| Definition: crude and offensive in a sexual way. [いやらしい]
-| Usage: She began to gyrate to the music and sing a lewd song.
-|
-| gyrate
-| Definition: dance in a wild or suggestive manner.
-| Usage: Strippers gyrated to rock music on a low stage. [脱衣舞者]
-|
-| strippergram
-| Definition: a novelty greetings message dilivered by a person who accompanies it with a striptease act.
-|
-| striptease [脱衣舞]
-| Definition: a form of entertainment in which a performer gradually undress to music in a way intended to be sexually exciting.
-|
-| convulse
-| convulsive
-| convulsion
-| Definition: (of a person) suffer violent involutary contraction of the muscles, producing contortion of the body or lims.
-| Synonyms: spasm
-| Usage: She convulsed, collapsing to the floor with the pain.
-|
 | amortize
 | amortization
 | Definition: gradually write off the initial cost of (an asset).